raunak2007/blog/_posts/2023-03-03-tri2finalblog.md

 - Correct Answer: 	false false false
 - Explanation: This question was asking about a code segment and if the code segment displays a certain text.
 I did not understand this question very well.
 I put answer C which said true false true.
 I put this because the variables a, b, and c were defined as such.
 I did not understand what the code after that did so I thought it was meant just to throw me off.
 The correct answer is false, false, false.
 This is because the two code statments changed variables a and c.
 The a was changed to false because b was true thus not b is false.
 The statement then is false.
 The next one defines c as false because a is now defined as false making c false.
 If I got the correct answer on the fourth line of code I would have got it correct.

-## Q31

-- My Answer: Check if the time is outside business hours.
-If it is, check if the gate sensor is activated: If it is, check if the gate sensor is closed.
-If it is, turn on the motor.
-- Correct Answer: Check if the time is during business hours.
-If it is, check if the gate sensor is activated: If it is, check if the gate sensor is open.
-If it is, turn on the motor.
-- Explanation: I got this one wrong because I did not thoroughly read through the algorithm and the gate would open outside of business hours.
-Option D is correct because the gate would not open outside of business hours and the gate would open correctly.

-## Q33

-- My Answer: Repeat 3 Times
-- Correct Answer: Repeat 2 Times
-- Explanation: Here, I chose choice C when the correct answer was choice A. The code segment moves it right, forward, left, forward, and right.
-It does that 4 times.
-When I was going thru the steps in my head, it seemed correct that it would go thru 3 times.
-When I looked at it again just now, I saw that it would only need to repeat twice and repeating it 3 times would leave it three rows above its starting position and one row above the gray square.

-## Q40

-- My Answer: Interchange the rotate right and rotate left blocks
-- Correct Answer: No change is needed; the algorithm is correct as is
-- Explanation: I got this one wrong because interchanging the rotate_right and rotate_left blocks would push the robot off the grid.
-There would be no change needed in this algorithm.

-## Q41

-- My Answer: The genetic codes must be converted from binary to decimal numbers
-- Correct Answer: The list must be sorted based on the genetic code values
-- Explanation: I got this question wrong because the list has to be sorted in order of value in order to use a binary search algorithm.
-So, converting binary to decimal numbers is not necessary.

 ## Q49